Est. 2008

 “I guess that one,” Maggie surrendered, pointing at a roll with a green plaid pattern.
 Jacob unfurled it, revealing the grid lines on the back.

 “You know, that is amazing,” he said, when Maggie fell silent once more, “I always forget they put these lines on the back.
-Whoever thought of that deserves the Nobel prize.”
-He twitched his head again.
+Whoever thought of that deserves The Nobel Prize.”
+Maggie stopped herself from asking which Nobel prize, or pointing out that there isn’t any such thing as The Nobel Prize.
+Jacob twitched his head again.
 After placing the box containing the fan on the paper, he counted along the squares of the grid and marked a line for Maggie to cut, singing “But I would walk five hundred miles and I would walk five hundred more” as he went.
-Maggie wondered if he was trying to force it into the designation of ‘Their Song.’
-She hoped they’d get a new one, organically, because she lost a little respect for him every time he performed that accent with such pride.
-She had friends who did musical theatre at school and she recoiled at their constant, cartoonish interpretations of British speech.
-It was like watching someone talk with food in their teeth—something humiliating about the unawareness of something so obvious to everyone else.
+Maggie wondered if he was trying to make this ‘Their Song.’
+She hoped they’d get a new one, organically, because she lost a little respect for him every time he performed the accent.
+She had friends who did musical theatre at school and she recoiled at their constant, cartoonish interpretations of British speech, none of them near convincing.
+It was like watching someone talk with food in their teeth—something humiliating about their unawareness of something so obvious to everyone else.

 Jacob was visibly antsy as Maggie worked the scissors, and she found herself resenting the burden he was placing on her to chitchat, as if he believed the world would end if one of them let the torch of the conversation burn out.
 He tried again.